 Dr. Feng’s is a comprehensive ophthalmologist.
 Her clinical interests include diagnosis and management of cataract, glaucoma, dry eye, blepharitis, and ocular health in systemic disease (such as diabetes).

-Dr. Feng’s research interests include resident education and wellness, smartphone-based technology, and the effect of eye disease on sleep and circadian rhythms.
+Dr. Feng’s research interests include resident education and wellness and the effect of light on corneal healing.

 Awards & Honors